cbuchart/operating_systems_lectures/notes/notes.md

 ### Producer-consumer

-The producer--consumer problem (also known as the *bounded-buffer problem*) is a classic example of a multi-process synchronization problem.
+The producer--consumer problem (also known as the _bounded-buffer problem_) is a classic example of a multi-process synchronization problem.
 The problem describes two processes, the producer and the consumer, who share a common, fixed-size buffer used as a queue.
 The producer\'s job is to generate a piece of data, put it into the buffer and start again.
 At the same time, the consumer is consuming the data (i.e., removing it from the buffer) one piece at a time.
 The problem is to make sure that the producer won\'t try to add data into the buffer if it\'s full and that the consumer won\'t try to remove data from an empty buffer.

 The solution for the producer is to either go to sleep or discard data if the buffer is full.
 The next time the consumer removes an item from the buffer, it notifies the producer, who starts to fill the buffer again.
 In the same way, the consumer can go to sleep if it finds the buffer to be empty.
 The next time the producer puts data into the buffer, it wakes up the sleeping consumer.
 The solution can be reached by means of inter-process communication, typically using semaphores.
 An inadequate solution could result in a deadlock where both processes are waiting to be awakened.
 The problem can also be generalized to have multiple producers and consumers.

 A circular buffer can be used to store the produced data.
-Producer adds data to the buffer computing the next available index as next\_position = (next\_position + 1) % max\_buffer\_size, but it usually complicates the design of consumers, since processing speed is not guaranteed to be constant and therefore empty spaces in the buffer may not be contiguous, probably blocking the producer or discarding information when there was available space to store new items.
+Producer adds data to the buffer computing the next available index as `next_position = (next_position + 1) % max_buffer_size`, but it usually complicates the design of consumers, since processing speed is not guaranteed to be constant and therefore empty spaces in the buffer may not be contiguous, probably blocking the producer or discarding information when there was available space to store new items.

 A more general and useful solution is as follows: both the producer and the consumer will share a fixed-size buffer, a list of available positions, and a list of items ready to be processed.
 To avoid race conditions, both lists will have a lock to control access.
 When the producer wants to add an element, it will take the first available index (if the list is empty means there are not any free slot and the producer will discard the item), copy the element into the buffer and add the index to the ready list.
 When a consumer wants to process an item it follows similar steps: takes an index from the ready list, processes it and returns the index to the available list.